Photo: forest

 Sampo Group is committed to developing the sustainability of the Group, as well as the related reporting, indicators, and targets.
 This is in the interests of, and expected by, the company's stakeholders.

-Sampo plc’s Board of Directors is responsible for and has the ultimate oversight of group-level sustainability, containing the entire range of environmental (incl. climate change), social, and governance matters.
-The Board also approves the sustainability report annually.
-Sustainability-related questions are included in the performance evaluation of Sampo plc’s Board of Directors in order to increase the board-level focus on these matters.
+Sampo plc’s Board of Directors is responsible for and has the ultimate oversight of group-level sustainability, containing the entire range of environmental (incl. climate change), social, and governance (ESG) matters.
+The board has assigned its Audit Committee to monitor Sampo Group’s sustainability reporting (e.g. reporting according to the CSRD, including the double materiality assessment) and activities (e.g. sustainability programme).
+The annually published sustainability reporting and the annually updated Sampo Group Code of Conduct are reviewed by the Audit Committee and approved by the Board of Directors.
+Sustainability is also regularly on the agenda of the Audit Committee and/or the Board meetings.
+Sustainability-related questions are included in the performance evaluation of Sampo plc’s Board of Directors to increase the board-level focus on these matters.
 The self-assessment is independent and completed annually.
-The board has assigned its Audit Committee to monitor Sampo Group’s sustainability reporting and activities.
-Sustainability is also regularly on the agenda of the Audit Committee meetings.

 The Group Chief Financial Officer (CFO), who is a member of the Sampo Group Executive Committee, directs Sampo plc’s Sustainability unit.
 The CFO also ensures that adequate reporting on sustainability matters is provided to the Group CEO.